josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psycology_Medical_Misuse/README.md

 # 🐦‍🔥 Trauma, Psychology & Medical Misuse

 **First created:** 2025-08-27 | **Last updated:** 2025-08-27
-*How trauma, medicine, and psychology are misused for containment, commodification, and cloning*
+*How trauma, medicine, and psychology are misused for containment, commodification, and cloning.*

 ---